-

 1. Cut the cannabis plant branches into smaller pieces that are easier to work with.

 Begin by chopping your freshly harvested weed plant into smaller, more manageable pieces.
 You'll also want to ensure that the final branches can be easily handled while trimming.
-Remember to cut the branches in a way that makes it easy to hang them on clotheslines or string while drying.
+Remember to cut the branches so that they are easy to hang on clotheslines or string while drying.

 2. Start removing the fan leaves.